FDA approved for more than 25 years

 Male Pattern Baldness

-Male pattern baldness (also called androgenetic alopecia) is the most common cause of hair loss in men, affecting as many as 30 to 50 percent by age 50.
+Male pattern baldness (AKA androgenetic alopecia) is the most common cause of hair loss in men, affecting as many as 30 to 50 percent of men by age 50.
+It generally starts with a receding at your temples and eventually causes hair loss on your crown.

 DHT has an important job early on in life.
 It produces male genitalia in fetal development, and during puberty, it spurs the production of body hair, facial hair, and a deepening voice.